AtomPager/Atom.TimeTracker/README.md

 I am running this with Azure Web Apps, and Azure SQL.
 This is the only way I am going to test this code; your mileage may vary.

-Currently only Azure AD has been test, while it may be posable other OpenID providers could work, I have not tested it.
+Currently only Azure AD has been test, while it may be posable other OpenID Connect providers could work, I have not tested it.

-There are a few role that must exist, and they must be included in the OpenID tokens.
+There are a few role that must exist, and they must be included in the OpenID Connect tokens.

 For AzureAD they are (see AzureAd/AppManifest_Sample.json for a sample application mmanifest)